-In the past, the residency was awarded biannually.
-In 2019, the Goucher College Library partnered with the American Society for Eighteenth-Century Studies (ASECS) to award the residency on an annual basis.
+In 2019, the Goucher College Library partnered with the American Society for Eighteenth-Century Studies (ASECS) to award the residency on a rolling basis.
 Goucher College Library is now part of a select group of research institutions in the ASECS Joint Library Fellowship program.

 Please contact the Special Collections & Archives with any questions at firstname.lastname@example.org.

 - ABD graduate student or post-doctoral or holding a Ph.D. (or equivalent) at the time of application

 - Applicants must be living outside the Baltimore region

 - Recipients will be asked to join ASECS prior to the start of the fellowship (membership in ASECS is not required to apply)

 - The award must be used within 18 months of receiving unless special arrangements have been made.

 - The recipients will be asked to provide Goucher College Library a summary report on the progress of their research, what materials they consulted, and plans to use the research.

 How to Apply

 - Applications are accepted on a rolling basis.